 A large corporation has started an InnerSource initiative.
 Major goals for the initiative are to increase the efficiency of distributed software development and to foster innovation by allowing every associate to voluntarily contribute to InnerSource projects, regardless of topic and business unit.

 Top level management is on board and supporting the InnerSource initiative.
 For them, the InnerSource initiative is just one of many initiatives to foster innovation and efficiency, though.
 They are funding InnerSource with money and capacity for community leaders and are largely giving autonomy as for how the budget is spent.
 They are also limiting the breadth and duration of the initiative and partake in periodic reviews until there is proof it yields the expected results (see Review Committee).
 Top level management has announced their support for InnerSource on various company-internal meetings.

-The less formally work in InnerSource is managed and organised, the less likely a line manager who is accustomed to formal processes is to sign off on one of her employees contributing to InnerSource.
+- The less formally work in InnerSource is managed and organized, the less likely a line manager who is accustomed to formal processes is to sign off on one of her employees contributing to InnerSource.

 Set up a formal contracting between the contributor, their line manager and a centrally funded and steered InnerSource governance office (ISGO).
 Have the ISGO reimburse business units who contracted contributors for the contracted time.

 - The contracting specifies a maximum percentage of the associates work time in InnerSource.

 - The contracting clearly states that work in the contributor's business unit takes precedence over work in InnerSource.